Mera Peak (6476m) and Island Peak (6189m)

 After climbing the 300 metre headwall and ascending the exposed summit ridge, the view from the top brings the thrill of Himalayan mountaineering because of the spectacular 360-degree panorama of many of the highest mountains in the world.
 Seen from the summit, the giant peaks of Nuptse (7,879m), Lhotse (8,501m), Lhotse Middle Peak (8,410m) and Lhotse Shar (8,383m) make a semi-circle to the north.
 The views of Makalu (8475m) in the east, Baruntse and Ama Dablam in the south add to the 360 panorama.

+Above: On the final summit ridge of Island Peak with Ama Dablam in the background.
 Coming back down again you will feel the tiredness but it’s vital to be completely alert.
 The first section back down the ridge is exposed and at the top of the fixed lines you will need to abseil down the headwall.
 The initial section is the steepest and there are anchor points every 30 metres or so with easy shelfs to rest on.
 This is a single line abseil with no top roping so it’s important you are competent and confident in abseiling (or rappelling) by yourself.

 Once back on the glacier be very careful coming back in sunlight; the snow will not be as hard packed and people are tired.
 The descent from the summit back to base can be quick, around three to four hours.